history

 History

-During the 80-year war (1568-1648), the Netherlands was occupied by the Spanish king Philip 2 and his descendants.
-Protestantism began to grow and this was harshly suppressed by the Spanish occupiers.
-After the war, Protestantism became the only allowed faith and Catholics were forced to practice their faith in secret in hideaway churches scattered throughout the country.
+This historic building has a rich history dating back to the 16th century.
+During the Eighty Years' War (1568-1648), the Netherlands was occupied by the Spanish King Philip II and his descendants.
+Protestantism began to grow and was harshly suppressed by the Spanish occupiers.
+After the war, Protestantism became the only permitted religion and Catholics were forced to practise their faith in secret in clandestine churches scattered throughout the country.

 St. Martin's church with rectory